 When you hire a lawyer right away, your lawyer can help you prepare a statement that accurately reflects what happened and protects your compensation claim.
 While you focus on recovering from your injuries, your lawyer will communicate with the insurance company and negotiate aggressively with them to obtain the total amount of compensation you deserve for your injuries.

 Schedule Your Free Initial Consultation

 Have you and your loved ones been injured in an organ car accident?
-If so, we recommend discussing your case with a personal injury lawyer as soon as possible.
+If so, we recommend discussing your case with a personal injury lawyer in Portland as soon as possible.
 The longer you wait to file your claim, the more you will risk missing the deadline.
 Time is crucial when it comes to car accident claims, and the sooner you have a lawyer on your side, the better.

-At DuBois Law Group, LLC, our experienced car accident lawyers offer clients a free initial consultation.
+At DuBois Law Group, our experienced car accident lawyers offer clients a free initial consultation.
 You can discuss your case with us and ask us questions about our legal services without payment obligation.
 We will not charge you until we successfully obtain compensation for you.
 Contact us today to schedule your free initial consultation.